Pavelski scores again, Stars beat Kraken 4-2 to even series

 Colin Miller had taken the shot from the top of the circle to the right of the net after he had gotten a cross-ice pass from Max Domi from the opposite circle.
 Johnston initially got his blade on the puck, knocking in his own rebound after it ricocheted off Grubauer’s chest.

-Dadonov, a trade deadline addition, got his fourth goal of the playoffs when he skated around the net and sent the puck sliding across the line — and finally over it — for a 2-0 lead.
+Dadonov, a trade deadline addition, got his fourth goal of the playoffs when he skated around the net and sent the puck sliding across the line — and finally over it — for a 2-0 lead and the middle of their three goals in the second period.

+“They pressed hard.
+I think they played a lot more together than we did, and that’s where we saw ourselves get exposed,” Dunn said.
+“I think we made the game a lot harder than it needs to be on each other.”

 Seguin put the Stars up 4-1 with his fifth goal this postseason, the first at even strength, midway through the third period.
-The veteran center, the only Dallas player who has won a Stanley Cup, also had an assist.
+The veteran center is the only Dallas player who has won a Stanley Cup — as a 19-year-old rookie for Boston in 2011.

 AP NHL Playoffs: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports